 I tested these against four other ice tip products, and honestly, it wasn't even close.
 The Yaktrax tips have retractable carbide steel spikes that dig into ice like nothing else.
 When you're on carpet or indoor floors, you flip a small lever and the spikes retract.
 It's genius.

-- Spikes retract for indoor use (no scratching floors)
+- Retractable spikes for indoor use

-- Easy on/off installation
+- Easy installation in 30 seconds

 - Works on packed snow, ice, and slush

-- Adds about 1/2 inch to crutch height
+- Adds 1/2 inch to crutch height

-- Slightly heavier than regular tips
+- More expensive than regular tips

-- You need to remember to retract spikes indoors
+- Need to remember to retract indoors

-- Can't use with forearm crutches (wrong angle)
+- Won't work with forearm crutches

 Bottom Line